JasonHershey/Bob-IOT/README.md

     5. Update the **Timezone** and **Wi-fi Country** as needed from the same **Localisation Options** menu.

 24. Enable I2C and Camera interfaces on Raspberry Pi
-    > This article provides a decent article that explains the interfaces.
+    > This article provides a decent article that explains the interfaces:[Raspberry Pi SPI and I2C Tutorial](https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial).
 If not enabled, you will receive an error later in NodeJS.

     1. In **raspi-config** select **5 Interfacing Options**.
     2. Select **P1 Camera**, select **Yes** and select **OK**.